eslamdyab21/data-visualization-using-matplotlib-and-seaborn/readme.md

 ## Dataset

-I've choose this dataset for the visualizations Project to communicate data findings. this dataset have records of the passengers who were in the Titanic backthen,like the surviving status, siblings, classes, age, fare.... it's from kaggle and it's manly for machine learning. but i find it very neat and will be good for the visualizations purpurses of this project as i manged to get intersiting qustions. you can find the dataset here: https://www.kaggle.com/c/titanic/data
+I've choose this dataset for the visualizations Project to communicate data findings. this dataset have records of the passengers who were in the Titanic backthen,like the surviving status, siblings, classes, age, fare.... it's from kaggle and it's mainly for machine learning. but i find it very neat and will be good for the visualization purpurses of this project as i manged to get intersiting qustions. you can find the dataset here: https://www.kaggle.com/c/titanic/data